-During the next 38 years, Wheeler grew the farm from 50 to several hundred acres.
-Henry’s son, Gilman Wheeler, succeeded his father upon his death in 1840 and held it for a year before selling to Alden Page (1857-1868).
-Samuel G. Knight (1868-1869) and Richard Beglin (1869-1872).
+Henry died in 1840 and his wife, Betsy lived there selling to their son, Gilman Wheeler, in 1855.
+Alden Page followed (1857-1868), Samuel G. Knight (1868-1869) and Richard Beglin (1869-1872).
 Lawrence Collins followed (1872-1894) before Olivia Rodham acquired it as a summer place.
 The town re-opened the road to Chesham Depot (1900) to accommodate Ms. Rodham.